Follow your destiny,

 Pilgrimage without doctrine

-Over the next four days, I saw people from all corners of the world pouring in, speaking every language imaginable, arriving on pilgrimage.
-No religion, Influencer, Bible, culture, or history commanded them—just their sheer fascination with something extending so far beyond religion or humanity.
+Over the next four days, I saw people from all corners of the world pouring in, speaking every language imaginable, arriving on a pilgrimage.
+No religion, Influencer, Bible, culture, or history commanded them—just their simple fascination of something extending so far beyond religion or humanity.
+People stood staring at the pyramids in complete introspection, nothing else.
+Some believe that they couldn't have been man-made.
+That, in my view, captures the pyramids' true significance—they ignite these emotions in our minds, forcing us to recognize something exists beyond ourselves.

 Guide!
 Guide!
 Guide!